Analogue Childhood → Digital Adulthood…

 My ongoing passion for technical web optimisation and web accessibility has became more concrete in the last five years or so.

-I have made my own website accessible and optimised where possible with ongoing technical improvements.
+I have made my web content agency website accessible and optimised where possible with ongoing technical improvements every time I learn something new or better way to refine the content.

 I currently work at BT in a content design and web optimisation role.